Blockcipher123/Python-Tutorial-For-Beginners/README.md

 ```

  - Optional
- - if You want to install some module if can use
+ - if You want to install some module in You computer
  ```bash
  pip install module-name
  like --- > pip install pygame